Consumer medicine information

 In patients suffering from renal impairment, no accumulation of the unchanged active substance can be inferred from the single dose kinetics when applying the usual dosage schedule.
 At a creatinine clearance of < 10 mL/min, the theoretical steady-state plasma concentrations of metabolites are about four times higher than in normal subjects.
 However, the metabolites are ultimately cleared through the bile.

-In the presence of impaired hepatic function (chronic hepatitis, non-decompensated cirrhosis), the kinetics and metabolism of diclofenac are the same as in patients without liver disease.
+In patients with chronic hepatitis, or non-decompensated cirrhosis), the kinetics and metabolism of diclofenac are the same as in patients without liver disease.

 5.3 Preclinical Safety Data